Pharmaceutical Affairs Act

 5. The main therapeutic efficacy of the drugs is inconsistent with that previously approved;

-6. The validity or storage life of the drugs has expired;
+6. The duration of validity or expiration date of the drugs has expired;

-7. The drugs have been deteriorated as a result of overtime storage or improper method of storage;
+7. The drugs have deteriorated as a result of overtime storage or improper methods of storage;

-8. The drugs are kept in containers made of deleterious substance or in recycled containers.
+8. The drugs are kept in containers made of deleterious substances or in recycled containers.

 Article 22